dengwirda/jigsaw-python/README.md

   <img src = "../master/external/jigsaw/img/bunny-TRIA4-3.png" width="20%" hspace="0.25%">
 </p>

-`JIGSAW` is an unstructured mesh generator and tessellation library; designed to generate high-quality triangulations and polyhedral decompositions of general planar, surface and volumetric domains. `JIGSAW` includes refinement-based algorithms for the construction of new meshes, optimisation-driven techniques for the improvement of existing grids, as well as routines to assemble (restricted) Delaunay tessellations, Voronoi complexes and Power diagrams.
+`JIGSAW` is an unstructured mesh generator and tessellation library; designed to generate high-quality triangulations and polyhedral decompositions of general planar, surface and volumetric domains.

+`JIGSAW` includes refinement-based algorithms for constructing new meshes, optimisation-driven techniques for improving existing grids, as well as routines to assemble (restricted) Delaunay tessellations, Voronoi complexes and Power diagrams.

 This package provides a <a href="http://www.python.org">`Python`</a> based scripting interface to the underlying `JIGSAW` mesh generator, including a range of additional facilities for file I/O, mesh visualisation and post-processing operations.